 The program is currently sponsored by the Nebraska Department of Roads.
 More info is available by calling 402-479-4843.

 In the past years, the Adopt-a-Highway program has grown to cover about one-quarter of the State’s 10,000 miles of roads and currently 900 groups have adopted a section of Nebraska roadsides as their own.

 Participants in the "Great Nebraska Trash-Off" must follow the Basic Guidelines for Adopt a Highway (below).

-Those wishing to participate in 2015 should contact their local NDOR office (see map below).
+Those wishing to participate should contact their local NDOR office (see map below).

 How to Make a Stretch of Highway Your Very Own

 (You will need Acrobat Reader to view this)

 Mail it to the NDOR District Office for the county where you want to adopt.

 The District Office will process your Application and get in touch with you.